henkjannl/RoomThermostat/README.md

 ### User presses key
 * the ISR is running at about 30 Hz and is kept a small as possible.
 Most actions are carried out by the Menu.
 The ISR of the keyboard only sends a message to the menu, containing the key that was pressed
 * the Backlight is controlled by the Display.
 In some cases, a button press does not result in a command to the controller (e.g., pressing the 'up'-button while the top menu item was already selected).
 In these cases, the backlight should also switch on.
 Therefore, the menu always sends a `cmdBacklightOn` command directly to the Backlight
 * Telegram can take a few seconds to return.
 To improve responsivity of the keyboard, Telegram is temporarily disabled while the user is interacting with the keyboard.
-Telegram will be re-enabled as son as the blacklight switches off
+Telegram will be re-enabled as soon as the blacklight switches off
 * the first key press is only used to switch on the backlight.
 If the backlight is off while a key is pressed, the key is ignored and the backlight is woken up